Why Traditional Prophecy Seminars Don’t Work (& What to Do Instead)

 So then, if secular seekers don’t share the anxieties that religious people have… how can we possibly make the visions of Daniel and Revelation meaningful for them?

-The solution is likewise, simple: Present the visions with a fresh angle that speaks directly to their questions, their concerns, and their anxieties… not ours.
+The solution is simple: Present the visions with a fresh angle that speaks directly to their questions, their concerns, and their anxieties… not ours.

 What anxieties do secular people have?

-These are general, broad themed anxieties.
-You will find other smaller, less broad ones as you connect with people.
 But for the sake of a brief article here is my point.

 Here’s the bottom line: love it or hate it, take it or leave it - If we want to make prophecy relevant in 2025, we must articulate it in such a way that it speaks to the things that matter to the non-religious people around us.
 If prophecy has nothing to say about racial tension, Christian nationalism, or kids in Palestine… then why would a young person today care?
 What could these visions possibly have to offer them in the here and now?

 But the good news is this - God inspired scripture in such a way that while its core truths never change, how we present those truths can easily change in order to speak to the lived anxieties of diverse audiences.
-Jesus did it.
-The apostle Paul did it.
-I want to do it too.

 Next